google/quiver-dart/README.md

 on Iterables, waiting for the computation to complete before processing the next element.

+## cache.dart

+`Cache` is a semi-persistent, asynchronously accessed, mapping of keys to values.
+Caches are similar to Maps, except that the cache implementation might store values in a remote system, so all operations are asynchronous, and caches might have eviction policies.

+`MapCache` is a Cache implementation backed by a Map.

 ## collection.dart

 `Multimap` is an associative collection that maps keys to collections of